-Located next to the Weston Tall Grass Prairie Interpretive Centre, the Agassiz Interpretive Trail is an incredible example of the tall grass prairie ecosystem.
+Located next to The Weston Tallgrass Prairie Interpretive Centre, the Agassiz Interpretive Trail is an incredible example of the tall grass prairie ecosystem.
 It is the meeting place for many diverse communities of wildlife and plants.
-Visitors to this endangered habitat will leave with a true sense of why this ecosystem is worth protecting and how the Nature Conservancy of Canada is working hard to secure these precious lands for our children and grandchildren.
+Visitors to this endangered habitat will leave with a true sense of why this ecosystem is worth protecting and how NCC is working hard to secure these precious lands for our children and grandchildren.

 The Agassiz Interpretive Trail features two hiking options:

-- the shorter loop, almost two kilometres, weaves through 160 acres (65 hectares).
+- the shorter loop, almost two kilometres, weaves through 54 hectares.

-The trail has been groomed to enable people of all ages, including researches and school age children whose studies include Manitoba's natural history, to walk among 500 species of plants and animals, including rare and endangered species that are found within their natural habitat.
+The trail has been groomed to enable people of all ages, including researchers and school-age children whose studies include Manitoba's natural history, to walk among 500 species of plants and animals, including rare and endangered species that are found within their natural habitat.

-In order to reach the Agassiz Interpretive Trail from highway #59, travel 11.5 kilometres (seven miles) east on highway #201, and watch for the trail signs.
+To reach the Agassiz Interpretive Trail from Highway 59, travel 11.5 kilometres east on Highway 201 and watch for the trail signs.